 Serial ATA is a storage interface that is compliant with SATA 1.0a specification.
-SATA 3.0 supports speed up to 6Gb/s while SATA 2.0 supports speed up to 3Gb/s.
-This improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.
-The board supports RAID 0/1/5/10.
+With speed of up to 3Gb/s (SATA 2.0), it improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.